Economic and Social Research Council Studentships

 By Tuesday 8 December 2020, applicants who wish to be considered for an ESRC studentship must submit a complete application for study to the University via our EUCLID study application portal:

 You will then receive a student University number (UUN) and a password, which will give you access to the Applicant Hub.

 Depending on your previous Masters study, you may need to apply initially for the MScR Economic and Social History, as well as the PhD in Economic and Social History.
 Professor Paton will be able to advise you.

-By noon on 11 January 2019, applicants must submit a funding application to the Scottish Graduate School of Social Science (SGSSS) GradHub.
-Guidance on how to apply can be found here
+By noon on Thursday 7 January 2021, applicants must submit a funding application to the Scottish Graduate School of Social Science (SGSSS) GradHub.
+Guidance on how to apply can be found here.